-But positive thinking comes with many emotional benefits.
-We function better when we talk about things and that helps give us a more positive outlook.
+We function better when we talk about things, and that helps give us a more positive outlook.
+Being able to think positively comes with many emotional benefits.
 Issues become less stressful and less stress means increased mental clarity.
-Those of us who continually think positively, also experience better health.
+Those of us who continually think positively also experience better health.